 Are you missing your pet?

 HSSV houses stray animals from the city of Sunnyvale brought in by Sunnyvale residents (with valid ID).
 If you believe your pet was lost in a city other than Sunnyvale, make sure to check all local shelters in the area.

-HSSV will hold onto stray felines without identification for a minimum of three days and stray canines without identification for a minimum of five days.
-This hold period is extended if the animal has a microchip or if the animal is wearing an identification tag.
+HSSV will hold onto stray felines and canines without identification for a minimum of three days.
 After the hold period ends, animals are considered a candidate for adoption.

 For the best chances of finding a lost pet, follow the tips below.
 To print this information, download our Pet Recovery Tips.